How to write web content that actually sells

 Headline (H1)

-One sentence that summarizes your main value proposition.
+One sentence that summarises your main value proposition.
 Clear, direct, benefit-oriented.

 "Emergency plumber in London — At your door in under 1 hour"